 The members of the Remuneration Committee are Andrew Vickerman (as Chairman), John Evans and Paul Stephen.
 The Remuneration Committee expects to meet at least once per year, and otherwise as required.
 Paul Stephen will be replaced on the Remuneration Committee by the new non-executive director intended to be appointed to the Board.

 The Nomination Committee is responsible for examining the selection and appointment practices of the Company and, in particular, for ensuring that the Board has the appropriate blend of directors with the necessary skills, expertise, relevant industry experience and diversity to discharge its duties effectively.
 The Nomination Committee is also responsible for developing a process for the evaluation of the Board and its committees, as well as reviewing the Company’s succession plans.

 The members of the Nomination Committee are Andrew Vickerman (as Chairman) and John Evans.
 The Nomination Committee expects to meet at least once per year, and otherwise as required.

 The Board intends to establish a Health & Safety Committee following Admission.

 Share Dealing Policy

-The Company has adopted a share dealing policy regulating dealing in securities of the Company by the Board and other persons discharging managerial responsibilities (and their persons closely associated) which contains provisions appropriate for a company whose shares are admitted to trading on AIM and subject to MAR and also listed on the ASX.
+The Company has adopted a share dealing policy regulating dealing in securities of the Company by the Board and other persons discharging managerial responsibilities (and their persons closely associated) which contains provisions appropriate for a company whose shares are admitted to trading on AIM and subject to Market Abuse Regulation and also listed on the ASX.
 The Company will take all reasonable steps to ensure compliance by the Board and any relevant employees with the terms of that share dealing policy.

 The Company has produced a series of charters, policies and codes which are designed to set out guidelines for directors, officers and employees of the Company in the performance of their duties.